meain/evil-textobj-tree-sitter/README.md

 a custom query with captures.

-For example if you want to create text object to select `import` objects, you can write something like below.
-You will have to provide the captures in all the languages that you will need this to work for.
+For example if you want to create text object to select `import` statements, you can write something like below. *You will have to provide the tree-sitter queries for all the languages that you want it to work for*

 ``` emacs-lisp
 ;; The first arguemnt to `evil-textobj-tree-sitter-get-textobj' will be the capture group to use